isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/setup-development-environment.md

         ```

         It defines the antifactory repositories to use for Headless Adaptive Forms, react, and quarry related scope.
-    1. Run the following command to install adaptive forms super component related dependencies:
+    1. Run the following command to install adaptive forms renderer component related dependencies:

     ```shell
     npm i --save @aemforms/crispr-react-bindings @aemforms/crispr-react-core-components @adobe/react-spectrum @react/react-spectrum